Full-time: 4 years †

 Kedleston Road, Derby Campus

-- Apply latest economic theories to businesses, markets, industries and countries using up-to-the-minute data and information services
+- You’ll learn how to apply economic theories to businesses, markets, industries and countries using the very latest data and information services

-- Work on consultancy projects where you can solve real problems for real businesses
+- Live consultancy projects with employers are your chance to solve real problems for real businesses

-- Take an optional placement year or summer internship to raise your professional profile
+- An optional placement year or summer internship will deepen your understanding and raise your professional profile

 Specialise in applied economics

-We also encourage and support you to take an optional year-long work placement or summer internship to deepen your insights into how effective economic analysis can improve organisational performance and practice.
+We encourage and support you to take an optional year-long work placement or summer internship to give you a better understanding of how economic analysis can improve organisational performance and practice.
 Our students have secured placements in roles such as data analyst.